dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 * TOC
 {:toc}

 Function `apply_hysteresis` consists of several loops, out of which only two have a measurable impact on performance and we will deal with them.

+### Replacing branches with arithmetics.

 The first loop belongs to the class of _histogram computation loops_ and looks like this:

 ```cpp
 for(r=0,pos=0;r<rows;r++){